Understanding the different enrollment periods.

 3. You qualify for Extra Help with prescription drug costs

-4. You have Medicaid or have a change in your Medicaid status
+4. You have a change in your Medicaid status